 The Purple Line QA/QC is addressed in Section 10 of the PMP, Quality Program Plan, and the updated MTA Quality Assurance Program Revision 8.0, which incorporates the implementing Quality Plans prepared by PLTC.
 The most current versions of the PMP, the Purple Line Document for Quality and the QAP are as discussed in the Project Management Plan and Subplans section of this report.
-MTA has been reviewing the multiple updated Quality Assurance plans submitted by PLTC, with PLTC's Design Quality Plan being the last outstanding PLTC plan to be finalized. (b) (5)
+MTA has been reviewing the multiple updated Quality Assurance plans being updated and resubmitted by PLTC.